skarab42/htms-js/packages/htms-js/readme.md

 Rules:

 - Allowed modes: `content`, `append`, `prepend`, `before`, `after` (not `replace`).
+- Default mode for partial commits when options are omitted: `append`.
+- Why not `replace`: partial commits must target the original host by UUID; replacing the host would drop that anchor and break subsequent commits.
 - Each `api.commit(...)` emits a partial chunk applied immediately on the client.
 - The final HTML is the task’s return value and uses the host’s `data-htms-commit`.
 With `data-htms-commit="append"`, returning `''` performs no DOM change (just cleanup).